JuliaAI/MLJIteration.jl/README.md

 exposes its iteration parameter as a hyper-parameter, and which implements the "warm restart" behaviour described in [Machines](@ref).

+## Basic use

 As in [Tuning models](@ref), iteration control in MLJ is implemeted as a model wrapper, which allows composition with other meta-algorithms.
-Ordinarily, the wrapped model behaves just like the original model, but with the training occuring on a subset of the provided data, and with the iteration parameter automatically determined by the controls specified in the wrapper.
+Ordinarily, the wrapped model behaves just like the original model, but with the training occuring on a subset of the provided data (to allow computation of an out-of-sample loss) and with the iteration parameter automatically determined by the controls specified in the wrapper.

 By setting `retrain=true` one can ask that the wrapped model retrain on *all* supplied data, after learning the appropriate number of